SiteSprintSiteSprint

 Get Started

-If you run a small business or a nonprofit in Asheville, you've probably been buying software the same way for a decade or more.
+If you run a small business or a nonprofit in Asheville, you've probably been buying software the same way for a decade.
 You pick the best-looking platform in whatever category you need.
 You pay per seat, per month.
 You bend the work around whatever the vendor decided your work should look like.
-Need a CRM?
-Rent Salesforce's version of one.
-Need project management?
-Pay for somebody else's opinion of what that means.
 The subscriptions pile up.
-Nobody reads the renewal emails.
-And by year three, most organizations around Western North Carolina are running a software stack nobody on the team ever affirmatively chose.
+By year three, most outfits around Western North Carolina are running a stack nobody on the team ever affirmatively chose.

 That deal worked because building your own tool was impossible.
-Not hard.
-Impossible, for a five-person nonprofit or a regional outfitter.
-Custom software cost six figures, took months, and demanded a developer on permanent retainer.
-Against that backdrop, paying $30 a seat per month to rent somebody else's sprawling platform wasn't a mistake.
+Not hard — impossible, for a five-person nonprofit or a regional outfitter.
+Custom software cost six figures and demanded a developer on retainer.
+Renting somebody else's sprawling platform at $30 a seat wasn't a mistake.
 It was the right call.

 The premise that made it the right call has quietly broken.
 Most businesses haven't noticed yet.